BakhturinaPolina/billionaire_novels_rating_predictor/src/stage06_labeling/README.md

 **Default behavior:**
 - Always loads BERTopic model (primary source for topics)
 - Extracts topics from BERTopic model
-- Generates labels using FLAN-T5
+- Generates labels using Mistral-7B-Instruct with 4-bit quantization (if CUDA available)
 - Saves labels to JSON file
 - **Always integrates labels back into BERTopic model** (so labels are saved to the model)